-The most common of the 100 or so types of dementia are Alzheimer's disease, vascular dementia and dementia with Lewy bodies, caused by the destruction of nerve cells in the brain.
+The most common forms of dementia are Alzheimer's disease, vascular dementia and dementia with Lewy bodies, which are caused by the destruction of nerve cells in the brain.

 Symptoms of dementia include loss of memory, confusion and problems with speech and understanding.
-Precious few forms of dementia are curable, but there are some drugs available that alleviate the symptoms in some people (follow the links below for more).

 Memory problems do not necessarily indicate dementia, as some forgetfulness is part of everyday life.
 More serious memory problems can be caused by many factors other than dementia.
 If you are concerned about problems with your memory, make an appointment with your GP.